 - Notes should be numbered in the text consecutively using superscript Arabic numerals.
-When referring to a note later in the text, use a parenthetical note—... (see note 3).
+When referring to a note later in the text, use a parenthetical note—... (see note 3)

-- Notes should be typed, double-spaced, in a separate “ENDNOTES” section.
-Begin each note with the superscript numeral to which it is keyed in the text (e.g., “1 After 1981, there were…”).
+- Note should be typed, double-spaced, in a separate “NOTES” section.
+Begin each note with the superscript numeral to which it is keyed in the text (e.g., “1.
+After 1981, there were…”).
 Notes can (a) explain or amplify text, (b) cite materials of limited availability, or (c) append information presented in a table or figure.
 Avoid long notes: consider (a) stating in the text that information is available from the author, (b) depositing the information in a national retrieval center and inserting a short footnote or a citation in the text, or (c) adding an appendix.
 Each note should not exceed 100 words.

 - References are presented in a separate section headed “REFERENCES.”
 All references cited in the text must be listed in the reference section, and vice versa.
 Publication information for each must be complete and correct.
 List the references in alphabetical order by authors’ last names; include first names and middle initials for all authors when available.
 List two or more entries by the same author(s) in order of the year of publication.
 When the cited material is not yet published but has been accepted for publication, use “Forthcoming” in place of the date and give the journal name or publishing house.
 For dissertations and unpublished papers, cite the date and place the paper was presented and/or where it is available.
 If no date is available, use “n.d.” in place of the date.
 If two or more cited works are by the same author(s) within the same year, list them in alphabetical order by title and distinguish them by adding the letters a, b, c, etc., to the year (or to “Forthcoming”).
 For works with more than one author, only the name of the first author is inverted (e.g., “Jones, Arthur B., Colin D. Smith, and James Petersen”).
 List all authors; using “et al.” in the reference list is not acceptable.
 References for data sets should include a persistent identifier, such as a Digital Object Identifier (DOI).
 Persistent identifiers ensure future access to unique published digital objects, such as a text or data set.
 Persistent identifiers are assigned to data sets by digital archives, such as institutional repositories and partners in the Data Preservation Alliance for the Social Sciences (Data-PASS).
-Refer to the ASA Style Guide (6th ed., 2019) for additional examples:
+Refer to the ASA Style Guide (7th ed., 2022) for additional examples

 Bernard, Claude.
 1957.
 An Introduction to the Study of Experimental Medicine.
 Translated by H. C. Greene.
 New York: Dover.

-- Mason, Karen O. 1974.
+Mason, Karen O. 1974.
 Women’s Labor Force Participation and Fertility.
 Research Triangle Park, NC: National Institutes of Health.

-- U.S. Bureau of the Census.
+U.S. Bureau of the Census.
 1960.
-Characteristics of Population.
-Vol. 1.
+Characteristics of Population, Vol. 1.
 Washington, DC: U.S. Government Printing Office.

 Goodman, Leo A. 1947a.
 “The Analysis of Systems of Qualitative Variables When Some of the Variables Are Unobservable.
 Part I—A Modified Latent Structure Approach.”
 American Journal of Sociology 79(5):1179–1259.

 Goodman, Leo A. 1947b.
 “Exploratory Latent Structure Analysis Using Both Identifiable and Unidentifiable Models.”
-Biometrika 61(2):215–31.
+Biometrika 61(2):215–31

-- Szelényi, Szonja and Jacqueline Olvera.
+Szelényi, Szonja, and Jacqueline Olvera.
 Forthcoming.
 “The Declining Significance of Class: Does Gender Complicate the Story?”
 Theory and Society.

 Sampson, Robert J. 1992.
 “Family Management and Child Development: Insights from Social Disorganization Theory.”
-Pp. 63–93 in Advances in Criminology Theory.
-Vol. 3, Facts, Frameworks, and Forecasts, edited by J. McCord.
+Pp. 63–93 in Advances in Criminology Theory, Vol. 3, Facts, Frameworks, and Forecasts, edited by J. McCord.
 New Brunswick, NJ: Transaction.

 Charles, Maria.
 1990.
 “Occupational Sex Segregation: A Log-Linear Analysis of Patterns in 25 Industrial Countries.”
-PhD dissertation, Department of Sociology, Stanford University, Stanford, CA.
+PhD dissertation, Department of Sociology, Stanford University, Stanford, CA

 - Web sites:

 American Sociological Association.
 1997.
 “Call for Help: Social Science Knowledge on Race, Racism, and Race Relations” (ASA Action Alert, October 15).
-Washington, DC: American Sociological Association.
-Retrieved October 15, 1997 (http://www.asanet.org/racecall.htm).
+Washington, DC: American Sociological Association.(http://www.asanet.org/racecall.htm).

-- Kao, Grace and Jennifer Thompson.
+Kao, Grace, and Jennifer Thompson.
 2003.
 “Racial and Ethnic Stratification in Educational Achievement and Attainment.”
-Annual Review of Sociology 29:417–42.
-Retrieved October 20, 2003 (http://arjournals.annualreviews.org/doi/abs/10.1146/annurev.soc.29.010202.100019).
+Annual Review of Sociology 29:417–42. (http://arjournals.annualreviews.org/doi/abs/10.1146/annurev.soc.29.010202.100019)

 Deschenes, Elizabeth Piper, Susan Turner, and Joan Petersilia.
-Intensive Community Supervision in Minnesota, 1990–1992: A Dual Experiment in Prison Diversion and Enhanced Supervised Release [Computer file].
+2000.
+"Intensive Community Supervision in Minnesota, 1990–1992: A Dual Experiment in Prison Diversion and Enhanced Supervised Release [Computer file]."
 ICPSR06849-v1.
-Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2000. doi:10.3886/ICPSR06849.
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor]. (https//doi.org/10.3886/ICPSR06849)

 - Tables should be numbered consecutively in the order in which they appear in the text and must include table titles.
 Tables will appear in the published article in the order in which they are numbered initially.
 Each table must include a descriptive title and headings for all columns and rows.
 Gather general notes to tables as “Note:”; use a, b, c, etc., for table footnotes.
 Use asterisks *, **, and *** to indicate significance at the p < .05, p < .01, and p < .001 levels, respectively, and always specify one-tailed or two-tailed tests.
 Generally, results at p > .05 (such as p < .10) should not be indicated as significant.

 - Figures should be numbered consecutively in the order in which they appear in the text and must include figure captions.
 Figures will appear in the published article in the order in which they are numbered initially.
-Preferred programs and formats for figures include the following: Excel, Word, PowerPoint, .wmf, .emf, and .tif (300 dpi).
+Preferred programs and formats for figures include the following: Excel, Word, PowerPoint, .wmf, .emf, and .tiff (300 dpi).

 PERMISSION: The author(s) are responsible for securing permission to reproduce all copyrighted figures or materials before they are published by ASR.
 A copy of the written permission must be included with the manuscript submission.

 - Appendixes should be lettered to distinguish them from numbered tables and figures.
-Include a descriptive title for each appendix (e.g., “Appendix A. Variable Names and Definitions”)
+Include a descriptive title for each appendix (e.g., “Appendix A. Variable Names and Definitions”).